TobiasLibera/GRBL-HBridge/README.md

 <br />

-This is code is designed to run on an ATTiny85 microcontroller by default.
-It fits the smallest version (2 kBytes program storage space, 128 Bytes dynamic memory) and makes it possible to get a simple H-Bridge adaption for very small money.
+This code is originally designed to run on an ATTiny85 microcontroller.
+It fits the smallest version (2048 bytes program storage space, 128 bytes dynamic memory) and makes it possible to realize a simple H-Bridge adaption with improved spindle control for very small money.

 <br />

 Of course you can run this code on every development board you want to.  \
 The configuration is done with the `Config.h` file.\
-There it's possible to adjust the **pin mapping** as well as the **soft start**, **soft stop** and **soft transition timespans**.
+There, it's possible to adjust the **pin mapping** as well as the **soft start**, **soft stop** and **soft transition timespans**.

 <br />